na-na-hi/renget/archive/how2playba.md

 ![For me Hanako is SSS tier, buy her elephs NOW](https://i.imgur.com/edrBC8o.png) Don't get the secret tech note until you actually need it.
 You use it to bring your regular skills from 9 -> 10, which aren't a bottleneck until you're well into your BA tenure.
 Besides that ur free to buy whatever you need.
 I personally recommend buying stuff for the current and next raid.

+>idk what to buy, which BDs/technotes do I pick?
+Gehenna/Millennium/Trinity.
+They're the 3 biggest schools, and they have a lot of meta students.

 >PvP shop
 **Save ur shit, maybe buy Utaha.
 Maybe.**